Suggested links

 Battling addiction and ready for treatment?
 Find Treatment Now

-When a person seeks treatment for alcohol addiction, usually, the first step in the recovery process is alcohol detoxification.
-Alcohol detox happens when the body removes any remaining alcohol from the system.
+When a person seeks treatment for alcohol addiction, the first step in the recovery process is usually alcohol detoxification (aka detox), which occurs as the body removes any remaining alcohol from the body.

-However, when someone who has developed an alcohol dependence stops drinking alcohol, they may experience withdrawal symptoms during detox.
+However, when someone who has developed an alcohol dependence stops drinking alcohol, they may experience symptoms of withdrawal during detox.
 Withdrawal symptoms can range from mild to severe, depending on previous alcohol consumption.

-A heavy drinker is more at risk for severe withdrawal symptoms, whereas a less serious drinker may only experience mild symptoms.
+A person who is a heavy drinker is more at risk for severe withdrawal symptoms, whereas a less serious drinker may only experience mild symptoms.

-For some people who have quit drinking after a period of alcohol abuse, the withdrawal symptoms may be relatively minor.
+For some individuals who have quit drinking after a period of alcohol abuse, the withdrawal symptoms may be relatively minor.

 Some of the more common symptoms of alcohol withdrawal include: